A. F. Shore

 Arthur Frank "Peter" Shore (14 November 1924 – 27 November 1994) was a British Egyptologist, academic and museum curator, who specialised in Roman Egypt and Late Antiquity.
 He took degrees in classics and Oriental studies (Egyptology) at the University of Cambridge, before being elected a Fellow of King's College, Cambridge in 1955.
 He then worked at the British Museum from 1957 to 1974, and was Brunner Professor of Egyptology at the University of Liverpool from 1974 to 1991.

 Early life and education

 Shore was born on 14 November 1924 in Aldbury, Hertfordshire, England.
 He was educated at Cardinal Vaughan Memorial School, then a private Catholic school in London.
-He studied classics at King's College, University of Cambridge, graduating with a Bachelor of Arts (BA) degree in 1949.
+He studied classics at King's College, Cambridge, graduating with a Bachelor of Arts (BA) degree in 1949.
 His university studies were interrupted by service in the British Army during the Second World War.
 He then took a second undergraduate degree in Oriental studies, and specialised in Egyptology under Stephen Glanville, achieving first class honours in 1952.